 - Women go on drawing the short end as far as inheriting property is concerned.
-There needs to be national campaigns encouraging that women are not disfavoured as far as inheritance rights are concerned.
+There need to be national campaigns encouraging that women are not disfavoured as far as inheritance rights are concerned.

 - Single women need to wisely plan their finances, try hard to save regularly and be cautious about expenditures.

 - For single who miss the presence of a child in their lives, may consider the option of motherhood either through a sperm bank or adoption.
 This may only be done if one has ample finances to raise a child and can devote time towards him/ her.
 Else, one may spend quality time with nephews and nieces.
 One may also engage in a profession or hobby which allows constant interaction with kids, like teaching or volunteering at an orphanage.

 - The solution to security problems is to live with roommates, and/or a protective dog (provided you can afford one) in a safe and secure neighbourhood and not to divulge personal details to strangers.

-- Feeling loneliness is more of a state of mind.
+- Feeling lonely is just a state of mind.
 A psychologically strong woman is not likely to face the same.
 Living with people or pets, keeping busy and engaging in social activities reduces chances of loneliness.